 Grades from courses repeated at other institutions to replace grades earned at Viterbo University will not be used in computing the grade point average.
+Students must seek prior approval before taking a course at another institution.

 Sexual Harassment Policy

 Viterbo University is committed to maintaining a learning and working environment which respects the dignity of all individuals, and is free from sexual harassment.
 Accordingly, Viterbo University will not tolerate the sexual harassment of one member of the university community by another, or by external parties/individuals providing services to Viterbo University.
 The university community subject to this prohibition includes faculty, administrators, staff, and students.